Descanonge/filefinder/docs/source/usage.rst

 * The parsing of a value from the filename can fail for various reasons, in that case an error will be raised.

-If needed one can use :meth:`.Matches.get_values` which will return a list of values corresponding to the selected group(s).
-It has arguments ``keep_discard`` and ``parse`` to choose whether keep discarded groups and whether to use the parsed value or solely the string that matched. :meth:`.Matches.get_value` will return the first element of that list, raise if the list is empty or warn if the values are not all equal.
+For more flexibility :meth:`.FileMatch.get_values` will return a list of values corresponding to the selected group(s).
+It has arguments ``keep_discard`` and ``parse`` to choose whether keep discarded groups and whether to use the parsed value or solely the string that matched. :meth:`.FileMatch.get_value` will return the first element of that list, raise if the list is empty or warn if the values are not all equal.